 - Section 8 of the Local Government Act 1993; - AS 4997 2005 Guidelines for the design of maritime structures; - Design Guidelines for Wharves and Jetties NSW Public Works 1990.
 Advice is provided for the planning, investigation, assessment, design, construction and maintenance of public wharves and jetties.
-Guidance is given on pile design and calculating berthing forces; - Marina Guidelines NSW Public Works 1987 Guidance is given on approval processes, site investigation, design loads, planning, design, materials, safety aspects, services, boat launching ramps and maintenance of marinas; - NSW Boat Ramp Facility Guidelines Transport for NSW is provided for the design and construction of trailer-boat launching facilities.
-Guidance is given on planning, geometry, materials and design of boat ramps; - British Standard Code of Practice for Maritime Structures BS6349 Advice and guidance are given on the planning;

-NSW Disability Access legislation.
+Guidance is given on pile design and calculating berthing forces; - Marina Guidelines NSW Public Works 1987 Guidance is given on approval processes, site investigation, design loads, planning, design, materials, safety aspects, services, boat launching ramps and maintenance of marinas; - NSW Boat Ramp Facility Guidelines Roads and Martime Services is provided for the design and construction of trailer-boat launching facilities.
+Guidance is given on planning, geometry, materials and design of boat ramps; - British Standard Code of Practice for Maritime Structures BS6349 Advice and guidance are given on the planning; - NSW Disability Access legislation.

 The current provision of boat ramps and wharves/jetties in Port Stephens is generally appropriate.
-Port Stephens currently has 19 boat ramps and 19 wharves or jetties located across the LGA.
+Port Stephens currently has 18 boat ramps and 17 wharves or jetties located across the LGA.
 This current provision in Port Stephens is high when compared to councils with similar geographical attributes such as being located on a large port, river or lake, and in a coastal location.
 However, considering the high level of boat ownership and tourism in Port Stephens this high supply is not considered to be a concern.
-Seawall provision is in line with the Port Stephens Foreshore Management Plan.
+Seawall provision is in line with the Port Stephens Foreshore Management Plan and boardwalks are provided only in areas where there is an identified need for access.

 Council has a desired provision of one boat ramp per 6,000 people and one wharf/jetty for every 6,000 people.
-Seawalls will continue to be provided as required.
+Seawalls and boardwalks will continue to be provided as required.